 The two agency-wide statements report the Agency's net position and how it has changed.
-Net position the difference between assets and liabilities-is one way to measure the Agency's financial health or position.
+Net position-the difference between assets and liabilities-is one way to measure the Agency's financial health or position.

-Statement of Net Position as of June 30, 2017
+Statement of Net Position

 Net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Agency, assets exceeded liabilities by \$266,964 at the close of the most recent fiscal year.
+In the case of the Agency, assets exceeded liabilities by \$356,840 at the close of the most recent fiscal year.